OpenEnergyPlatform/open-MaStR/docs/advanced.md

 The class `MaStRMirror` builds upon methods provided in the class `MaStRDownload`. <br>

 The aim of the class has been to mirror the Marktstammdatenregister database and keep it up-to-date.
-Historically `open-mastr` has been developed before the `bulk` download was available.
+Historically, `open-mastr` has been developed before the owner of the dataset, BNetzA, offered the `bulk` download.
 The class can still be used for use-cases where only the most recent changes to a local database are of interest.
-For downloading the entire MaStR database we recommend the bulk download functionalities.
+For downloading the entire MaStR database we recommend the bulk download functionalities by specifying `donwload(method="bulk")`.